 Zinc is also a germ-fighting supplement often found in brand name lozenges or pills that may help reduce the length of your illness if you do come down with a cold.

 Vitamins D, K, and E also boost your immune system.
 Vitamin D occurs naturally in the body when exposed to sunlight, but this may not be very easy during the winter months.
-Therefore, you may have to turn to a supplement.
+Therefore, you may have to turn to a thyroid multivitamin.
 Vitamin K is in kale, spinach, and even prunes.
 Increase your vitamin E by ingesting nuts such as pine nuts, almonds, and hazelnuts.
 How you nourish your body can have a significant impact on your health.

 Getting physical exercise can be difficult during the winter, and the relentless fatigue of hypothyroidism can compound it.
 But getting in a little activity each day may help to keep your immune system healthy.

 Rest is an essential component to getting well.
 Your body is using lots of energy not only to fight the effects of your chronic illness but also to battle the cold or flu virus.
-If you can, take some time off work, hold off on your daily exercise routine, and get some help with the household chores and the kids.
+If you can, take some time off work, hold off on your thyroid daily exercise routine, and get some help with the household chores and the kids.

 Low thyroid hormone levels directly affect the skin, causing a variety of changes, including dryness, thickening, or scaling.
 The effects of hypothyroidism can also cause you to lose hair on your scalp, face, and body.